Photosynq/PhotosynQ-Documentation/docs/projects/large-scale-projects.md

 ![Generating 4 Project Questions from a csv file](./images/project-question-csv.png)

-The Based on the example field layout above, 4 Project Questions would be generated from the provided csv file: POT #, Genotype, Irrigation, Replicate
+Based on the example field layout above, four Project Questions would be generated from the provided csv file: POT #, Genotype, Irrigation and Replicate.

 ::: warning Note
 The example assumes there is only one measurement per pot.
 If more measurements are supposed to be collected, it needs to be reflected in the csv.